 Vacuum phenomena involving the intervertebral discs is usually a result of accumulation of gas (principally nitrogen) within the crevices of the intervertebral discs or adjacent vertebrae.

 The intervertebral foramina allow passage of structures out of and into the vertebral canal.
 When multiple vertebrae are joined, the foramina for the spinal canal.

 anterior- lower posterolateral aspect of a vertebral body and the intervertebral disk below

 There are three intervertebral joints between each adjacent vertebra from the axis to the sacrum – one between the vertebral bodies and a pair between the facets of adjoining vertebral arches (zygapophysial joints, also called facet joints).

 flexion: the anterior interv...

 Intervertebral osteochondrosis represents the pathologic degenerative process involving the intervertebral disk and the respective vertebral body endplates (not necessarily symptomatic).
 It is believed to be different and a further stage of spondylosis deformans, which is a consequence of normal...

-Intradural disc herniations (IDH) occur when disc material related to an intervertebral disc hernia penetrate the spinal dura and lies in an intradural extramedullary location.
+Intradural disc herniations (IDH) occur when disc material related to an intervertebral disc hernia penetrates the spinal dura and lies in an intradural extramedullary location.